scchess/Qualimap/doc/intro.rst

 Citing Qualimap
 ---------------

-If you use Qualimap for your research, please cite the following:
+If you use Qualimap 2 for your research, please cite the following:

+*Okonechnikov, K., Conesa, A., & García-Alcalde, F. (2015).
+"Qualimap 2: advanced multi-sample quality control for high-throughput sequencing data."
+Bioinformatics, btv566*

+The first version of the tool was described in the following manuscript:

 *García-Alcalde, et al. "Qualimap: evaluating next generation sequencing alignment data."
 Bioinformatics(2012) 28 (20): 2678-2679*